-Computer terminology, hardware, software, operating systems, and information systems relating to the business environment.
-The main focus of this course is on business applications of software, including word processing, spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.
+Students will study computer terminology, hardware, and software related to the business environment.
+The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.